Suzanne Saueressig: Veterinary education

-Saueressig graduated from the University of Munich Veterinary college in 1953.
+Saueressig graduated from the Ludwig-Maximilians-Universität München's Veterinary College in 1953.
 She was the only woman among the 90 students in her graduating class.
 Despite this, her parents were not pleased at her choice to become a veterinarian.
 They believed working on animals was unbecoming for a young lady and that handling animals was dirty labor.
 After graduating, she did a year-long research study in an internship studying salmonella in mollusks.
-This earned her a master's degree magna cum laude after completing her doctoral dissertation in 1954 at the University of Munich.
+This earned her a master's degree magna cum laude after completing her doctoral dissertation in 1954 at the Ludwig-Maximilians-Universität München.
 During her schooling, the opportunity to work on large animals like horses was very limited due to World War II.
 Most of the horses in Germany belonged to aristocracy and were considered precious at the time.

 Career

 Saueressig traveled to America to spend a year learning American veterinary methods.
 She moved to St. Louis and waited five years before being allowed to practice in the United States.
 First, she had to become a United States citizen and then become licensed by the state.
 After that, she was hired by the Humane Society of Missouri's clinic in 1955.
 At that time, the clinic was very small and had only a few other staff members.
 One of the staff members was a third year veterinary student named Richard Riegel.
 Riegel and Saueressig were married in 1956, while she was working her way to a higher position at the clinic.
 Soon after that, Saueressig was placed in charge of the facility.
 From the start, she insisted on raising the clinic's standards.
 She also insisted on sterile surgery equipment, using modern day technologies such as x-ray equipment, and clean cages.
 She would hide small newspaper comics on the bottom of animals' cages overnight and check to make sure they were removed the next morning as a way to ensure the staff was properly cleaning the cages.
 She is accredited with being the primary reason the Humane Society of Missouri's clinic is one of the largest in the Midwest today.
 The facility now annually receives around 80,000 patients and performs 17,00 surgeries.
 She became chief of staff in 1965 and used her authority to continue to expand the facility and raise the standards.